EthanMcKanna/briefsnap-news-backend/ARTICLE_MANAGER_README.md

 - All updates are logged and timestamped
 - Deletions are permanent and cannot be undone
 - R2 credentials are optional but recommended for optimal performance
-- Images uploaded to R2 are cached for one year for maximum performance
+- Images uploaded to R2 are automatically optimized and cached for maximum performance
+- Use `python check_image_optimization_status.py` to check optimization status
+- Use `python migrate_images_to_r2.py` to optimize existing R2 images
 - For security reasons, this tool should only be used in a trusted environment